Primary Objectives: Quality of life difference for women who are taking and not taking HRT across the cohort of patients

 a.9 Investigations relevant to primary diagnosis (including menopause related investigations; LH/FSH/Oestradiol/testosterone/SHBG, ultrasound scans)

-1. Area 1 Menopause symptom management, including HRT doses & regimens with focus on metabolic disease including Diabetes, non-diabetic hypoglycaemia and Turner Syndrome;
+- Area 1 Menopause symptom management, including HRT doses & regimens with focus on metabolic disease, including Diabetes, non-diabetic hypoglycaemia and Turner Syndrome;

 B 1.
-Patient data collection to Include vasomotor severity and frequency, treatment impact on quality of life outcomes; include collection around diabetes diagnosis, treatment, medication.
+Patient data collection will include vasomotor severity and frequency, treatment impact on quality of life outcomes, and collection around diabetes diagnosis, treatment, and medication.

 B 2.
 Clinical and patient data collection on menopause symptoms & HRT use in women with diabetes (dose and regimen).